kailash-unc/adventure/readme.md

 Text-based adventure games were first popularized in the late 1970's and early 1980's.
 Zork, [which you can read about here](https://en.wikipedia.org/wiki/Zork) [or play here](https://classicreload.com/zork-i.html), is a classic example of a text-based adventure game like this one.

-The environment that the player will navigate through is two-dimensional, so let's assume a 2D, integer Cartesian coordinate system.
-This means the player's current position on the map can be modeled by two integers representing their `x` and `y` location.
-The player should be able to move north (i.e. in the positive-`y` direction), south (i.e. in the negative-`y` direction), east (i.e. in the positive-`x` direction), and west (i.e. in the negative-`x` direction) through the environment.

 ## Playing the Game

 The starter code also includes the classes `MapUNC` and `Main`, which have been commented out.
 Once you have finished the "jedi" portion of the assignment, these can be used to play a short treasure hunting game that uses the UNC-CH campus as a map!
 Feel free to play it as is, make modifications, or create an entirely new game!